The Economically Disadvantaged Women Owned Small Business

 To be considered economically disadvantaged, you must meet certain requirements for personal net worth, adjusted gross income, and fair market value of all your assets.
 Looking more closely at what it is to be considered economically disadvantaged, you must have a personal net worth less than $750,000, your adjusted gross income per year averaged over the last three years prior to certification may not go above $350,000, and the fair market value of all your assets cannot surpass $6 million.

 These two programs share a goal of helping women acquire government contracts.
 Although many women are aware that they can qualify for a WOSB, some are unaware of the economically disadvantaged qualification that they meet as well.
 Because of this, many businesses that would qualify for EDWOSB have not applied, and therefore, the competition pool for those who do have the certification is smaller.

-If you believe you meet these qualifications, give the EDWOSB Program a chance.
+If you believe you meet these qualifications, you should consider applying to the EDWOSB Program.
 There is no risk in applying for this certification.
 If you are rejected, then you continue with your contracting business as usual.

 About Carter Bowman